woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/additional-paid-features.md

 The following additional paid feature modules are available for purchase:

-- Product variations as items: The product variations as items feature provides the capability for you to seamlessly synchronize the product variations from your WooCommerce store to Business Central as regular items.
+- Product variations as items: The product variations as items feature provides the capability for you to seamlessly synchronize the product variations from your webstore to Business Central as regular items.
 For more information, go to [Product variations as items](product-variations-as-items.md).

 - Metadata synchronization: The metadata synchronization feature provides the capability for you to synchronize specified metadata values from a response into a specific field in Business Central.
 For more information, go to [Metadata synchronization](metadata-synchronization.md).

+- Customer specific pricing: The WooCommerce Connector synchronizes item prices between Business Central and your webstore using the <b>ELEX WooCommerce Role Based Pricing</b> plugin.
+For more information, go to, [Customer specific pricing](customer-specific-pricing.md).

 These additional paid feature modules require a one time payment.
 For more information, contact <a href="https://www.synfynal.com/contact" target="_blank">Support</a>.